build the dependency database and save it to .testmondata pytest --testmon # change some of your code (with test coverage) # only run tests affected by the changes pytest --testmon

 You can also try if your test is influenced under pytest-cov (coverage) without testmon.
 For reporting a bug a repository with description of unexpected behavior is the best, but please don't hesitate to report even if your project is closed source.
 We'll try to fix it!

-There are many things influencing the outcome of a test.
-Testmon keeps track of some of them, but not all:
+There are many things influencing the outcome of a test. testmon keeps track of these dependencies:

 - code inside the tested project itself, which presumably changes frequently